fbm2718/QREM/README.md

 ### Using PIP

-The best way to install and use this package is to use pip (see [pypi website](https://pypi.org/project/QREM/)):
+The best way to install this package is to use pip (see [pypi website](https://pypi.org/project/QREM/)):
 ```
 pip install QREM
 ```